teeparham/gemdiff/README.md

 ### `outdated`

-Runs `bundle outdated --strict` on the project in the current directory.
+Runs `bundle outdated --strict` in the current directory.
 For each outdated gem, it prompts you if you would like to open the compare view for that gem.
-Enter 'y' to review or enter to skip.
+Enter `y` to review.

-This is the default task so you can just run `gemdiff`.
+`outdated` is the default task, so `gemdiff` with no arguments is the same as `gemdiff outdated`.

 ```sh
 $ cd /your/ruby/project/using/bundler